fetchai/genesis-launch/config/params/README.md

 ## Genesis Parameters

-Many genesis fields are self-evident, null, or uncontroversial (e.g. gas prices, which are chosen for spam prevention).
+This document is derived from the quantities first described in the release of the [Cosmos-Hub](https://github.com/cosmos/mainnet/blob/master/params/README.md).

 Here the more subjective parameter choices are documented with the reasons behind their recommendation.
+Text in *italics*, in the document below, represents justifications from [Fetch.ai](https://fetch.ai) for either persisting with the default Cosmos parameters or for modifications.

 Note that all durations are specified in nanoseconds.